kanidm/kanidm/book/src/integrations/pam_and_nsswitch.md

 ```

 > **NOTE** The `kanidm_unixd_tasks` daemon is not required for PAM and nsswitch functionality.
 If
 > disabled, your system will function as usual.
-It is, however, recommended due to the features it
+It is however strongly recommended due to the features it
 > provides supporting Kanidm's capabilities.

 Both unixd daemons use the connection configuration from /etc/kanidm/config.
 This is the covered in